 2) Next to the entrance of all water slides there will be a bunch of screens showing the virtual wait time for that ride.
 (If there is no wait the screen will say Ride Now)

 3) Guests simply tap their TapuTapu to the screen and you will be added to the virtual que.
 Your TapuTapu will track which ride you are on a virtual line for and how much time remaining.

 4) You will then be notified when it is your time to ride!

-The TapuTapu system will also act as your locker key and wallet for the day because who likes to pay with wet money?
+The TapuTu Pay system will act as your wallet for the day, because who likes to pay with wet money?

 You’re all set!
 Once you enter the park and receive your TapuTapu your account will be linked for the day.

 In addition to the usual attraction photos, TapTu Snap introduced three different photo ops throughout the park.
 Your TapuTapu wristband automatically uploads them to your account, where you can choose to buy them.
 Even if you don’t purchase anything, you can still have fun taking the photos!

 The photo ops are on your right as you first enter the park, across the way from Kohola Reef Restaurant, and near the Honu ika Moana ride entrance.